godatadriven/godatadriven-blog/content/neo4j-ha.md

   </div>
 </div>

+### Prepare the Raspberry
+Before we can create a Neo4j cluster on Raspberry Pi's we need to install Raspbian OS.
+You can follow [this guide](https://www.raspberrypi.org/documentation/installation/installing-images/).
+After this you can boot the raspberry and configure some basic things on the py with the ```sudo raspi-config``` command.
+Things you proberbly want to configure are:

+- hostname
+- expand the filesystem (by default the partition will only be 2GB)

 ### Neo4j setup

-Setting up a Neo4j setup is quite easy you only need to change 6 properties in 2 files and your done:
+Setting up Neo4j a Neo4j cluster is quite easy you only need to change 6 properties in 2 files and your done:

 The following property files need to be changed on all cluster instances.